-Ask any shop owner whether they struggle to attract diesel technicians, and the answer would be a definite ‘yes’.
-Even though there are 250,000 diesel mechanics in the United States, that is not enough.
-There is actually a critical shortage.
+Ask any shop owner whether they struggle to attract diesel technicians, and their answer will be a definite yes.
+The BLS estimates there are 285,000 diesel mechanics in the United States.
+That seems like a high number, but it’s actually a critical shortage.

 Five Principles to Attract Diesel Technicians